The best bone conduction headphones 2026: Keep your ears open and tunes pumping

 Mojawa Run Plus

 These are a great alternative to the Shokz OpenSwim Pro. as they're also IP68-rated, so you can wear them while running, working out, or swimming.
-We were impressed with the sound quality, but they lost a few points as they didn't fit that well around a swimming cap, and the battery drained faster than we'd like at higher volumes.
+The sound quality is good, but they lost a few points as they didn't fit that well around a swimming cap, and the battery drained quickly at higher volumes.

 Read our full Mojawa Run Plus review